noam-honig/next-il/spec.md

    3. Lot's of boilerplate code around json, and error handling
    4. Emphasize that we are using the same `validateTask` method
    5. Also explain that non json types (such as date) require transformation

+# TRPC

+1. End to End type safety

+# Server Action

+1. Explain that it's vulnerable to network tempering